radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 The next block is `locus_coverage`, which indicates the number of loci that contain exactly a given number of samples, and `sum_coverage` is just the running total of these in ascending order.
-So here, if it weren't being filtered, locus coverage in the `1` column would indicate singletons (only one sample at this locus), and locus coverage in the `10` column indicates loci with full coverage  (all samples have data at these loci).
+So here, if it weren't being filtered, locus coverage in the `1` row would indicate singletons (only one sample at this locus), and locus coverage in the `30` row indicates loci with full coverage  (all samples have data at these loci).

 > **Note:** It's important to notice that locus coverage below your